-8. Is there duplication No. CR3: Cleared.

-of project / The project appears to build on

-programme with and, in some instances, As per the additional information in paragraph

-other funding complement other work being 306 in Section II-F.

-sources? undertaken by the Government of

-Uruguay.
-The proposal speaks to

-work being undertaken that will be

-useful in the context of Component

-2 specifically "Integrated

-Management Plan of the mouth of

-the Solis Chico and the beaches of

-La Floresta - Parque del Plata

-(Plan De Manejo Integrado de la

-desembocadura del Solís Chico y

-las playas de La Floresta - Parque

-del Plata)";
+No.

+The project appears to build on and. in some instances. complement other work being undertaken by the Government of Uruguay.
+The proposal speaks to work being undertaken that will be useful in the context of Component specifically "Integrated Management Plan of the mouth of the Solis Chico and the beaches of La Floresta - Parque del Plata (Plan De Manejo Integrado de la desembocadura del Solís Chico y las playas de La Floresta - Parque del Plata)";
-strategies and viable technological

-options for the restoration and

-conservation of the coast in Playa

-del Cerro; the detailed design of

-adaptation measures for Playa del
+strategies and viable technological options for the restoration and conservation of the coast in Playa del Cerro; the detailed design of adaptation measures for Playa del Cerro, Montevideo.

-Cerro, Montevideo.

-CR3: Please also consider areas

-of complementarity and/or lessons

-learned from the following GEF
+CR3: Please also consider areas of complementarity and/or lessons learned from the following GEF projects:

-projects:

-GEF# 10035 (CAF): Preparing the

-Ground for the Implementation of

-the La Plata Basin Strategic Action

-Program (and previous La Plata

-Investments GEF# 3519 (UNDP),

-2095 (UNEP), and 613 (UNDP).

-GEF# 10550 (FAO): Binational and

-integrated water resources

-management in the Merín Lagoon Basin and Coastal Lagoons.
-9. Does the project / programme have a learning and knowledge management component to capture and feedback lessons?
-Yes.
+GEF# 10035 (CAF): Preparing the Ground for the Implementation of the La Plata Basin Strategic Action Program (and previous La Plata investments GEF# 3519 (UNDP), 2095 (UNEP), and 613 (UNDP).
+GEF# 10550 (FAO): Binational and integrated water resources management in the Merín Lagoon Basin and Coastal Lagoons.
+9. knowledge Yes.
 Component 3, activities 3.2.1 and 3.2.1 specifically address improved knowledge management in the project while other activities under component three also support knowledge management. -